ColonyCounter/CascadeImgScript/README.md

 # Create samples from all images, currently the images need to be in the pos_resized dir
 # For all images opencv_createsamples is run and then they get merged in one vec file (dependencies: [mergevec](https://github.com/thacoon/mergevec))
-# Still have not added merging to one .vec file!!!
 $ python samplefilecreator/samplefilcreator.py -p PATH_TO_DIR --vec

 # Run the tests